Network organizational structure: Definition, best practices & examples

 Market network

 The structure of a market network organization revolves around various market segments.
 For example, a company might have distinct departments for men’s and women’s sportswear.
-Both will produce products for their specific target audiences.
-These divisions collaborate to meet the diverse needs of customers.
+Both will produce products for their specific target audiences, collaborating to meet the diverse needs of customers.

 Product network

 Product lines determine the organization of members in a product network organization.
-For instance, a company could have separate divisions for perfumes and candles.
-Each division has a goal of promoting products within their specific area.
+For instance, a company could have separate divisions for perfumes and candles, each with the goal of promoting products within their specific area.

 Functional network

 Members in a functional network organization organize themselves according to their specific roles.
-Departments work together to achieve the company’s goals.
-These could include marketing, finance, and customer service.
+Departments work together to achieve the company’s goals, including marketing, finance, and customer service.
 The focus is on fostering collaboration between specialized teams.

 Integrated network

-An integrated network within an organization is a structure where different units collaborate.
-They also share information, resources, and processes.
-Some examples are a food chain with many store locations.
-It could also be an engineering company with several factories.
+An integrated network within an organization is a structure where different units collaborate and share information, resources, and processes.
+Examples include a food chain with many store locations or an engineering company with several factories.

 What is an example of a network organizational structure?